OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- bug when a number is touching the border and shot, the laser animation is triggered.

 - for terminal, allow the points to go a little further up so that gravity makes them come back when shooting upwards